cyrsis/reactjssandbox/README.md

 https://lernajs.io/

+## Why react?
+one way data flow structure
+-> React do the same thing with 2 way binding with State (Change in state,react would get render done for me) Props (Pass into sub component)

 ## why we need proptypes

 if someone else use my componet, I have to make sure props are correct